 - 2.1.
 The following words and phrases as used in this rule have the following meanings, unless the context otherwise requires: - 2.1.a.
 "Board" means the West Virginia Board of Examiners for Registered Professional Nurses. - 2.1.b.
 "Complaint" means any written, verbal, or other communication with the board or its representatives which indicates or tends to indicate that a licensee is acting or has acted in violation of W. Va.
-Code §§30-7-1 et seq., or rules governing the practice of registered professional nursing.
+Code §§30-7-1 et seq. or 30-15-1 et seq., or rules governing the practice of registered professional nursing.